etcgroup/text-prizm/docs/didi/comp.md

 Parameters:
 * `ip` - ip address
 * `port` - port on which it is listening
+* `name` - a human-readable moniker
-* `types` - a JSON array of strings uniquely identifyign task types that this machine is capable of performing.
+* `types` - a JSON array of strings uniquely identifying task types that this machine is capable of performing.

 Response: